qq1012510777/cuDFNsys/README.md

 Installations of these libraries could be disturbing, even you are familiar with Linux, CMake, C++ and so on.
 I cannot write a bash file that help you install all these libraries at one time.
 You should go to their homepages, and install them one by one.
 You may feel painful when install some libraries, for instance, the cuda package is difficult to install, and problem might happen occasionally.
 The Gmsh C++ API that _cuDFNsys_ relies on should support OCC mode, meaning that the occt library is required.
 Also, the installation of UMFPACK could be difficult. _Anyway, I am very willing to help you install them, but you should be familiar with Linux, CMake, C++ and so on_.

 [Installation of CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)

-[Installation of Gmsh and occt](https://gitlab.onelab.info/gmsh/gmsh/-/wikis/Gmsh-compilation) [Installation of Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download) [Installation of UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse)
+[Installation of Gmsh and occt](https://gitlab.onelab.info/gmsh/gmsh/-/wikis/Gmsh-compilation)

+[Installation of Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)

+[Installation of UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse)

 # Environment setup
 After installation of above-mentioned packages, the _cuDFNsys_ should be linked to them.
 In directory 'Modules', .cmake files can be found, where the path of corresponding package should be added/set.

+For example, in 'Modules/FindGMSH.cmake', you'll see

+    SET(GMSH_INCLUDE_SEARCH_PATH
+        $ENV{HOME}/pkg/gmsh-4.8.4-source/MY_GMSH/include
+    )

+    SET(GMSH_LIBRARY_SEARCH_PATH
+        $ENV{HOME}/pkg/gmsh-4.8.4-source/MY_GMSH/lib
+    )

+The two user-set variables are paths of Gmsh header file and libraries.
+You have to change them if you install Gmsh in other paths.

+In 'QuickStartGuide/CMakeLists.txt', you'll see

+    set (CUDFNSYS_ROOT $ENV{HOME}/cuDFNsys)

+The above is the path of where _cuDFNsys_ is.
+You, again, might change it.

 # Visualization